ST7oo/hmm/README.md

 # Hidden Markov Model Interactive

-Hidden Markov Model implemented in python with a web interface using Flask/Angular 2.
+Hidden Markov Model implemented in Python 3.5 with a web interface using Flask (back-end) and Angular 2 (front-end).

 > [Live demo](https://hmm-interactive.herokuapp.com/)

+The logic of the Hidden Markov Model is in `hmm_model/HMM.py`.

 ### Development